colinblatherwick/ChatGPT/README.md

 *Alternatively, if your dataset is small you can change the retriever element in #4 (search_kwargs={"k": 4}) e.g. {"k": 20} if your csv has 20 rows etc.
 ChatGPT will now look through all 20 rows before returning an answer.
 However, what we are trying to achieve is best executed using a more detailed prompt and storing data in a database.

+**ChatCSVBotv1:**

+Q&A's
+What does it do differently from ChatCSVv1?
+You can upload any csv and it will answer natural language questions based on the CSV.

+Could this replace standardised reporting?
+In theory yes.
+In practice, the creation of AI agents to answer questions requires a lot of 'prompt' work.
+We will talk about this next week.

+Why does it need 'prompt' work?
+In a nutshell, an LLM is a very powerful prediction engine that generate the most likely next word.
+It is not true intelligence.
+This also means that on occasion it does require 'help' on how to process more complex questions.